sarahciston/codingcare/posts/0critintro.md

 Trans\*formative here means emergent, embodied, embedded practices.
 It means process-oriented, community-oriented practices.
 It means making space for and honoring what we figure out as we go along, [adjusting and tailoring to the needs and goals of our specific situations as we operate in community].

 'Transformative' includes transformative justice, which recognizes that oppressive systems are at the root of technological harms.
 It argues that acknowledging systemic oppression is essential to addressing those harms and shifting away from carceral logics and toward healing systems.
-Transformative justice seeks repair beyond punishment, focusing not only on remedying wrongs but more broadly on instituting infrastructures of care and reorienting the values embedded within technical objects and practices.[cite][^reparative] It is not just a question of what bias to remove from technology, but of what to build in its place.
+Transformative justice seeks repair beyond punishment, focusing not only on remedying wrongs but more broadly on instituting infrastructures of care [^careinfrastructures] and reorienting the values embedded within technical objects and practices.[cite][^reparative] It is not just a question of what bias to remove from technology, but of what to build in its place.

 >"From the design to the production to the deployment to the outcome, there is constantly bias built in.
 It's not just the biases of the people themselves; it’s the inherent bias within the system.
 There's so many points of influence that, quite frankly, our fight is not for cleaning up the data.
 Our fight is not for an unbiased algorithm, because we don't believe that even mathematically, there could be an unbiased algorithm for policing at all." [...]
 "The goal is always to be building power toward abolition of these programs, because you can’t reform them.
 There is no such thing as kinder, gentler racism, and these programs have to be dismantled."
 (Hamid Khan interviewed in [@ryan-mosleyActivistDismantlingRacist2020])

+[^careinfrastructures]: The phrase "infrastructures of care" comes from Christina Dunbar-Hester's *Hacking Diversity*, in which she refers specifically to the work done in open-source and hacker communities to create "more inclusive spaces for women, trans, and gender non-conforming people."
+I use the term "infrastructures of care" in this work to discuss such communities below, but I also use the term more broadly to refer to mutual aid and other forms of community in practice.

 [^reparative]: Reparative and restorative processing are part of this work, but the terms 'reparative' and 'restorative' in relationship to justice movements and to LGBTQIA+ histories are fraught.
 Instead I find the broader sense of 'transformative' resonates for me with trans\*, intersectional, and inclusive approaches to identities and [politics][— as well as to this project, its participants, its influences, and its intentions].